 He was recruited as an assistant professor to Baylor College of Medicine, Texas in 2000, and later in 2007 to the University of Colorado, Denver as an Associate Professor with appointments in Neurosurgery, Neurology and Neurosciences.

-In 2014 Dr. Davies was recruited to the Florey where he is continuing the development of Decorin and stem cell-derived human astrocytes for use in treating a variety of neurological disorders with a particular focus on chronic spinal cord injury.
+In 2014 Dr. Davies was recruited to the Florey Institute where he continued the development of Decorin for use in treating a variety of neurological disorders with a particular focus on chronic spinal cord injury.
+In 2019 Dr. Davies was recruited to Monash University where he has established the Spinal Cord Injury Research Program within the Department of Neuroscience at the AMREP campus.
 Dr. Davies research interests lie in understanding the cell and molecular biology regulating repair of the adult brain and spinal cord.